 HOW IT CONNECTS

 Both Mojio and Automatic connect easily out of the box to the On-board Diagnostic Port (ODB) standard in every car since 1996 and located within about 18 inches of the steering column under the dash.
-It’s the same port that a mechanic might plug into to tell how sick your car is when the check engine light sends you into the repair shop for an estimate.
+It’s the same port that a mechanic might plug into to tell how sick your car is when the check engine light sends you to an auto repair in Westminster.
 With either of these smart car devices, you will likely know what’s wrong before you drive in and will be armed with the power to keep a mechanic honest.

 You can check compatibility with your current make and model online at either company’s site below.
 While the Automatic connects to your smartphone by Bluetooth, the Mojio which just took in another $5M in funding connects via wireless mobile networks which is free the first year, then $5 a month for the second year.

 EXTRAS WE LOVE

 Mojio’s level of connectivity brings out other features we loved such as the ability to know where your car is at any one time, can remotely report current mechanical conditions and even share traffic updates.
 Both devices can offer feedback about your style of driving and ways you can save money on fuel as well as unnecessary wear and tear.
 If I had a teenager about to hit driving age, I’d want one of these to keep an eye on ‘em.